iptc/sport-schema/docs/schema-overview.md

 The model describes three component parts that make up the domain of sports data:
 * The structure of a competition.
 For example matches played in a round, which is itself within a competition instance, that is part of a competition series.
 * The participation in a competition, event or action.
-Teams, atheletes and officials actively particpate in competitive events and generate stats about that participation.
+Teams, atheletes and officials actively participate in competitive events and generate stats about that participation.
 * Membership in of a team.
 Particpation by individuals can be as part of a team.
 This is expressed in the membership part of the model.

 The follow sections describe the patterns used for each of these component parts of the model.